Last Updated on April 1, 2021 by Dani

 31 El Huerto – the best vegetarian restaurant in Santiago

 While Buenos Aires turned out to be a paradise for vegetarians, in Santiago it was harder to come by decent vegetarian food.
 Luckily we made our way to El Huerto (which is nowhere near anything we wanted to visit), as it turned out to be our favorite vegetarian restaurant in town.

 The contrast between the typical colonial houses, and the glass towers in Providencia and traditional German half-timbered houses show Santiago society’s many sides.

 Sure you could just enjoy a rest on a park bench, but why not combine that with a lower body workout?!
 We love these little foot pedals you find in front of many benches throughout the city – and took advantage whenever we could.
 Have you been to Santiago?
 What are your favorite things about the city?
+Were any of these Santiago de Chile facts new to you?
 Share in the comments below…